mrcconaway/budgetTracker/README.md

 # budgetTracker
- Side Project -- A simple budget tracker written in cpp
+A simple budget tracker side project written in cpp